Breast Pumps offer a Formula for Success

 Electric- or battery breast pumps are useful for moms who pump about once or twice a day and are mostly with their babies.
 They want to know there is extra milk available.
 These top-end electric pumps are fully automatic with different cycling times.
 Their suction levels can also be adjusted which is useful because this helps to avoid nipple discomfort.

-Most electric pumps are what is known as double pumps.
+Most electric breast pumps pumps are what is known as double pumps.
 This means that they can be used on both breasts at once.
-These modern pumps are lightweight, weighing about 5lbs and coming with nifty carrying cases.
+These modern breast pumps are lightweight, weighing about 5lbs and coming with nifty carrying cases.

 For the best convenience, these pumps come with a built in battery pack.
 This is a useful option, particularly if you need to pump and you discover that there has been a power failure or there aren’t any electrical outlets available.
 There are pumps which also run on a car’s power outlet.
 This is made possible with an adapter which is sold separately and is of particular use for moms who need to pump in their cars.